PayG1/Project_1_Workout_Site/README.md

  -Unfixed bugs
   - The navigation on the bottom of the page, is not centered correctly.
+  - When zooming out too much the text on the banner gets displaced too.

 ## Deployment
  -The site was deployed to GitHub pages